 Based in Pottstown PA, I exhibit work in regional

 This quote is one of my favorites.
 I need constant reminding that among the well worn paths leading to a definition of art, there are always dimly lit side trails left unexplored.
-To wander down one of those offers a chance to stumble onto something magical.
+To wander down one of those offers a chance to trip over something magical.

 some insight into my process

 My motto: more is more, until it isn't.
 Then, edit, edit, edit.
 The first part of the process is as thought-free as I can manage.
 I fight the need to control my materials, instead approaching them with the same curiosity I would have for any new place I might visit.
 Success means in part, surrendering to the fact that I will never understand the work completely, but will come to appreciate innate complexities of material, and outcomes.
 A kind of unfolding happens at first that does not move toward a specific idea.
-The ambiguous figures that emerge reflect thoughts about relationships or things I see around me.
+The undefined figures that emerge reflect thoughts about relationships or things I see around me.
 Elements of abstraction stray toward the surreal and are best discovered in layers, through time.